brilliantdudu/brilliantdudu.github.io/index.md

 ## About me
-I received the B.S. degree in Electronic Information Science and Technology from Shaanxi Normal University (SNNU), Xi’an, China, in 2019.
-I am currently working toward the M.S. degree in School of Information Science and Technology, ShanghaiTech University, Shanghai, China.
+I received the B.S. degree in Electronic Information Science and Technology from Shaanxi Normal University (SNNU), Xi’an, China, in 2019, and the M.S. degrees from the School of
+Information Science and Technology, ShanghaiTech University, Shanghai, China, in 2022.
+I am currently working toward the Ph.D. degree in electronic engineering with the City University of Hong Kong, Hong
+Kong.
 My research interests include battery management system and battery equalization.

 ## Education